July 30, 2024 11m read

 The Cato SASE Cloud was designed for the modern digital enterprise.
 Our cloud-native architecture converges security features such as Zero Trust Network Access (ZTNA), SWG, NGFW, IPS, CASB, and DLP, as well as networking services such as SD-WAN and WAN Optimization across a global private backbone with a 99.999% uptime SLA.
 As a result, Cato is the only vendor currently capable of delivering seamless ZTNA on a true SASE platform for optimized performance, security, and scalability.

 Zero Trust is a small part of SASE.
-The Cato SASE Cloud restricts access of all edges – site, mobile users and devices, and cloud resources – in accordance with Zero Trust principles.
+The Cato SASE Cloud controls access to critical business data in accordance with Zero Trust principles.
 Click here to understand more about Cato Networks’ approach to Zero Trust.

 Related Topics